Missed Part 1 of our series? Check out Finding the Talent Pool for Your Tribe.

 Recruiting a manager is extra work crammed into your already bursting schedule.
-It’s also work you do infrequently (we hope!), meaning you may get rusty between cycles.
+It’s also work you do infrequently (we hope), meaning you may get rusty between cycles.
 Most people have great intentions when they start recruiting, but the process can be draining.
 When fatigue sets in, remind yourself of the goal.
 Recruiting takes a few weeks, but a great hire will be with you for years.
 Don’t rush it.
 As with any new relationship, you want the honeymoon to last as long as possible – maybe forever.
-It is your job to find the right person first, and then set them up so that initial excitement lasts well into their tenure with the firm.
-The final article in this series will delve into the on-boarding process and describe things you can do in the first six weeks to set your new manager up for success.
+It’s your job to find the right person first, and then set them up so that initial excitement lasts well into their tenure with the firm.
+The final article in this series delves into the onboarding process and describe things you can do in the first six weeks to set your new manager up for success.

 Stickiness – The Lessons Learned

 - Seek Diversity: Develop a management team with a variety of perspectives.
-Look for people with different educational backgrounds, personal histories, ethnicity, age, etc.
+Look for people with different educational backgrounds, personal histories, cultural backgrounds, age, etc.